core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 CoAP group communication MUST be protected by using Group OSCORE as specified in {{I-D.ietf-core-oscore-groupcomm}}, with the possible exception of specific, well-defined steps that are proven to not require security or to not be able to attain it (e.g., early discovery).

-The same security considerations from {{Section 13 of I-D.ietf-core-oscore-groupcomm}} hold for this specification.
+The security considerations from {{Section 13 of I-D.ietf-core-oscore-groupcomm}} hold for this specification.

 ### Group Key Management ### {#chap-security-considerations-sec-mode-key-mgmt}